prakhar1989/docker-curriculum/README.md

 Getting all the tooling setup on your computer can be a daunting task, but thankfully as Docker has become stable getting it up and running on your favorite OS has become very easy.
 At first, we'll install docker.

 ##### Docker
 Until a few releases ago, running docker on OSX and Windows was quite a hassle.
-Lately, however, docker has invested significantly into improving the onboarding experience for its users on platforms and hence running Docker now is simple.
+Lately, however, docker has invested significantly into improving the on-boarding experience for its users on these OSes and hence running Docker now is a cakewalk.
 The *getting started* guide on Docker has detailed instructions for setting up Docker on [Mac](http://docs.docker.com/mac/step_one/), [Linux](http://docs.docker.com/linux/step_one/) and [Windows](http://docs.docker.com/windows/step_one/).

-To test your docker installation, run the following
+Once you are done installing docker, test your docker installation by running the following
 ```
 $ docker run hello-world